ebgaaron/diplib/doc/src/features.md

 The `grey` image can be a tensor image, one value per tensor element (channel) is produced.

-A fast algorithm is used that could result in catastrophic cancellation if the mean is much larger than the variance, see `dip::FastVarianceAccumulator`.
+A fast algorithm is used that could result in catastrophic cancellation if the mean is much larger than the variance, see \ref dip::FastVarianceAccumulator.
 If there is a potential for this to happen, choose the \ref intensity_features_Statistics feature instead.